thanhhai93/assignment-2-travel-tracker-thanhhai93/README.md

 ## 1. How long did the entire project (assignment 2) take you?
 from i know the assignment 2, i spend 1hour to 1,5hour per day.
+Total about 20 hours.
 Note: You may like to use the WakaTime plugin, which tracks exactly how long you spend in code.
 See http://wakatime.com (but note that the free version only has a 7-day history)

 ## 2. What are you most satisfied with?